Johanna645/ristinolla/README.md

-Work in progress... trying out combination of bootstrap and normal css for the layout
+Work in progress... trying out layout with styled components.

 This is a Tic-tac-toe-game with typescript.